AakashGaurab/Chat-Point-A-Group-Chat-Application-/README.md

 /user/

 To register or signup (Post Request)
-/user/register (pass in body name,email,password)
+/user/register (pass in body name, email, password)

 For login (Post Request)
-/user/login (pass in body email,password)
+/user/login (pass in body email, password)

 For logout (Get Request)
 /user/logout (pass the token in headers)